galang-nur/galang-nur/README.md

 # Hello,
 Galang is a vivid learner and aspiring software engineer focused on web development (product) and data science.
-He likes to talk about software engineering in general, sports, history, and movies.
+He likes to talk about software engineering in general, sports, and history.
 He likes to exercise in his spare time or plays video games sometimes.
 <!--
 **galang-nur/galang-nur** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.